 Builds Cash Value: With whole life policies, a cash value will build over time to provide a living benefit.
 For each premium payment made, a small portion will go towards the cash value of the policy.
-If wanted, the policy owner can access the money from this amount in the form of a loan.
+If wanted, the policy owner can access the money from this amount in a loan.

 Underwriting For Funeral Insurance With A Pacemaker

 A pacemaker is a small device placed in your chest that helps monitor abnormal heart rhythm, essentially making your heartbeat more consistent.
 Once you are told you need to get a pacemaker, it may cause initial stress and worry, especially given your pre-existing condition.

 While some insurance companies will not ask about a pacemaker specifically, they may inquire about the condition that caused you to get it.

 The majority of applications will ask about the above conditions.